ofrohn/d3-celestial/readme.md

 __Exposed functions__

 * `Celestial.animate(anims, dorepeat)`
   Set the anmation sequence and start it.
   anims: sequence data (see below)
   dorepeat: repeat sequence in endless loop

+* `Celestial.stop(wipe)`
+  Stop the animation after the current step finishes.
+  wipe: if true, delete the list of animation steps as well

-* `Celestial.stop()`
+* `Celestial.go(index)`
-  Stop the animation, if on repeat.
+  Continue the animation, if animation steps set.
+  index: if given, continue at that step,
+  if not, continue where the animation was stopped

 __Animation sequence format:__
  [
  {param: Animated parameter projection|center|zoom
    value: Adequate value for each parameter
    duration: in milliseconds, 0 = exact length of transition
+   callback: optional callback function called at the end of the transition
  }, ...]

 ### Files